Study of visible-light emission in pure and methane-doped liquid argon: Measurements with pure liquid argon

 \subsection{Comparison with the previous results}

 Table~\ref{table_pure_LAr_overview} shows a compilation of the results on light emission in liquid Ar in the visible and NIR range.
 Let us compare these to those of the present work.

 First of all, the results of the present work confirm those of our (Novosibirsk group) previous works \cite{Buzulutskov11,Bondar12P1,Bondar12P2}.
-Indeed, visible-light primary scintillations in liquid Ar were observed there in the range of 400-1000~nm, using the same X-ray tube.
+Indeed, visible-light emission in liquid Ar was observed there in the range of 400-1000~nm, using the same X-ray tube.
 The signal pulse shapes were analyzed on a large time scale, of about 50~$\mu$s, resulting in that the fast and slow components were not distinguishable, unlike the measurements of the present work (see Fig.~\ref{image:fig_pulse_shape_alpha_vs_xray_noTPB}).
-Using the spectrum from~\cite{Heindl11}, the absolute scintillation yield was determined: it amounted to $510 \pm 90$~photon/MeV, which is consistent with that of the present work within a factor of 2.5.
+Using the spectrum from~\cite{Heindl11}, the absolute light yield was determined: it amounted to $510 \pm 90$~photon/MeV, which is consistent with that of the present work within a factor of 2.5.
 Similarly to the present work, almost no field dependence was observed.

 It should be remarked that in the present work, in measurements with X-rays the signal had the fast ($\tau_{f}<100$~ns) and slow ($\tau_{s}\sim 1~\mu$s) components with approximately the same contribution.
-On the other hand, in measurements with alpha particles, only the fast component was observed, which may indicate on somewhat different scintillation mechanisms when irradiated by X-rays and alpha particles.
+On the other hand, in measurements with alpha particles, only the fast component was observed, which may indicate on somewhat different emission mechanisms when irradiated by X-rays and alpha particles.

-The present results are also in compliance with those of \cite{Alexander16,Escobar18} (FNAL group): primary scintillations in the NIR in liquid Ar were observed there in the range of 715-900~nm, when irradiated with 511~keV gamma-rays and 5.4~MeV alpha particles.
+The present results are also in compliance with those of~\cite{Alexander16,Escobar18} (FNAL group): light emission in the NIR in liquid Ar were observed there in the range of 715-900~nm, when irradiated with 511~keV gamma-rays and 5.4~MeV alpha particles.
 Analyzing the pulse shapes presented in~\cite{Alexander16}, one may conclude that the authors observed the fast ($\tau_{f}<100$~ns) and slow ($\tau_{s}=2-4~\mu$s) signal components, similarly to that of the present work.

-The third group that observed visible-light scintillations in liquid Ar was that of \cite{Auger16}: secondary scintillations (electroluminescence) were observed at 400-800~nm, induced by high-voltage electrical breakdown.
+The third group that observed visible-light emission in liquid Ar was that of \cite{Auger16}: electroluminescence was observed at 400-800~nm, induced by high-voltage electrical breakdown.
 The spectrum of the emission continuum was measured.